 Captain James A. Lovell Federal Health Care Center

-Our enrolled VA and Dept. of Defense patients AND ALL veterans, their spouses and caregivers (18 and older) eligible under the SAVE LIVES Act can get their vaccines through Lovell FHCC.
-Scroll down for information on our Saturday pediatric clinics, third doses, booster shots, and active duty military vaccinations.
+Our enrolled veteran and Dept. of Defense (TRICARE) patients, as well as unenrolled veterans, their spouses and caregivers, may get their vaccines through Lovell FHCC.
+Scroll down for information on pediatric vaccinations, booster shots and active duty military vaccinations.

-Newly eligible SLA veterans, their spouses and caregivers, and Lovell FHCC volunteers, must register at Lovell FHCC before they can receive a vaccination through Lovell FHCC.
+Unenrolled veterans, their spouses and caregivers, and Lovell FHCC volunteers, must register at Lovell FHCC.
+Pre-registration will save time.
 These are the registration options:

 • Present in person, during business hours, to Patient Registration.
 For specific questions regarding eligibility, please call 224-610-3747.

 - For weekday registration, new patients should report to Patient Registration, located on the first floor of Building 133CA, at our main North Chicago hospital.

 - Weekend registration is conducted in the Emergency Department.

 To register online, go to: COVID-19 Vaccines At VA | Veterans Affairs